isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

 attempts to renew until the rebind timer (T2) elapses.
 The client then enters the rebinding phase, in which it sends a DHCPREQUEST (DHCPv4) or Rebind (DHCPv6) message to any available server.
-The surviving server will receive the rebinding request and will typically extend the lifetime of the lease.
+The surviving server receives the rebinding request and typically extends the lifetime of the lease.
 The client then continues to contact that new server to renew its lease as appropriate.

-If and when the other server once again becomes available, both active servers will eventually transition to the ``load-balancing`` or ``hot-standby`` state, in which they will again be responsible for their own scopes.
-Some clients belonging to the scope of the restarted server will try to renew their leases via the surviving server, but this server will not respond to them anymore; the client will eventually transition back to the correct server via the rebinding mechanism.
+If and when the other server once again becomes available, both active servers will eventually transition to the load-balancing or hot-standby state, in which they will again be responsible for their own scopes.
+Some clients belonging to the scope of the restarted server will try to renew their leases via the surviving server, but this server will no longer respond to them; the client will eventually transition back to the correct server via the rebinding mechanism.

 .. _ha-load-balancing-config: